What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Washington · Heritage · Score: 56.7

 A Bavarian-themed village of 2,300 residents in the Cascades.
 3 million annual visitors, 38% in summer: 496 tourists per resident at peak.
-76.2% of housing is listed on short-term rental platforms, the highest STR rate in this study.
+76.2% of housing is listed on short-term rental platforms, the highest short-term rental rate in this study.

 4 Asheville, North Carolina